Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 Enjoy it.

 ## More words
-Ideally, there should be a script or a feature of Azure Functions to help users auto package the JS code on the air, just like what they have done for C#.
+Ideally, there should be a script or a trigger function of Azure Functions to help users package the JS code automatically on the air once there is any code change, just like what they have done for C#.